-Google for Jobs is an extension of regular Google search that specializes in job searches.
-It pops up when Google detects that the search query is a job posting.
-Click here for a detailed introduction to Google for Jobs.
+Google for Jobs is an extension of the normal Google search, which is specialized in the search of job offers.
+It is displayed when Google recognizes that the search query is a job search.
+You can find a detailed introduction to Google for Jobs here.

-Google for Jobs can't be accessed directly.
-Google recognizes that the search query is a job search, and then displays the Google Jobs box in the normal search.
-You can use the following simple instructions to force Google for Jobs to appear:
+Google for Jobs cannot be accessed directly.
+Google recognizes that the search query is a job search and then displays the Google Jobs box in the normal search.
+You can use the following simple instructions to force Google for Jobs to be displayed:

 Launch the browser

-Search for "jobs near me" (or alternatively, search for "project management job").
+Search for "jobs near me" (or alternatively, for example, "project management job").

-Scroll down a bit until the blue Google Jobs box appears in the search results page with job suggestions
+Scroll down a bit until the blue Google job box appears in the search results page with job suggestions

 Click on "Jobs